GlorealAustine/GLORY-STORES-SALES-PRODUCT-ANALYSIS-DASHBOARD/README.md

 - **Microsoft Excel** → Data cleaning and preparation.
 - **Microsoft Power BI** → Dashboard creation & visualization.
 - **GitHub** → Project documentation & portfolio showcase.

 ---

-## 🚀 How to Use
-1. Clone this repository.
-2. Open datasets from the `datasets/` folder.
-3. Load the datasets into Power BI to explore the dashboards.
-4. Review the `images/` folder for dashboard previews.

----